RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "That's interesting!
 I always thought the first novel was something much older, like maybe from ancient Greece or Rome."

 **Person A:** "Wait a minute... <hint>  Actually, I think I got that wrong.
 The first novel was actually written much earlier than the 18th century.
 It's debated, but some historians argue that 'The Tale of Genji' from 11th-century Japan is the first novel.
-Austen was definitely a key figure, but she came later in the novel's evolution."
+Austen was definitely a key figure, but she came later in the novel's evolution."</hint>

 **Person B:** "Wow, I had no idea!
 So much to learn about the history of literature."